 Just as music can have a powerful effect on adults, children, ultra-sensitive beings that they are, can be influenced profoundly by music, too.
 Parents wonder, “How should I expose my child to music?
 Do I need to teach my baby to love music?”

 Music classes have become a popular type of ‘mommy and me’ group.
 Now, please don’t get me wrong…I’m all for parents finding groups where they can socialize with their babies or just get out of the house.
 Those are good enough reasons to join any group.
-But I don’t think babies need music instruction, or that they will learn rhythm better and earlier when their tiny feet are held, legs bicycled to the music.
+But I also don’t think babies need music instruction, or that they will learn rhythm better and earlier when their tiny feet are held, legs bicycled to the music.

 I spoke to a woman who has administrated an infant music program for many years.
 She truly believes that the children whose legs she “moves to the beat” have a head start in music education.
 I find this extremely hard to swallow.
 Did Elvis’s mom bicycle his baby legs?
 Did she swivel his hips?